epfl-ada/ada-2023-project-nada2023/docs/index.md

     <iframe src="plots/ratio_int_box_lang.html"></iframe>
 </div>

-This time the ratio of international revenue is behaves the same as the total revenue, i.e. the more languages you have the more you can expect your movie to export.
-As before the use of T-test allows us to be sure that the difference is statistically.
+This time the ratio of international revenue behaves the same as the total revenue, i.e. the more languages you have the more you can expect your movie to export.
+As before the use of T-test allows us to be sure that the difference is statistically significant.
 Moreover, this time the T-statistic is much higher (for 1 language vs. multiple T-stat ~ -14).
-With the same reasoning as before we can now look at different genre behave regarding the number of langugags.
-We did various T-test to see which language benifited in their export by mixing them with others movies.
+With the same reasoning as before we can now look at how different genres behave regarding the number of languages.
+We did various T-tests to see which language benifited in their export by mixing them with others movies.
 With a T-statistique of around -13 English is the one language from the few we analyzed that gains the most when mixing with others.
-French and Japanes also gain a bit but the difference is much lower both have a T-statistic of ~ -3.
+French and Japanese also gain a bit but the difference is much lower both have a T-statistic of ~ -3.
 For Spanish and Hindi, which complete the top 5 of most common languages in our dataset, the difference is not statistically significant

 <div class="responsive-iframe">
     <iframe src="plots/mean_rev_lang_genre.html"></iframe>
 </div>

-Expect for minor exception the genre behave as we would except them to.
-Meaning that, at least up to 5 languages, The more languages the better.
-The science fiction is the only genre that doesn't reach is maximum with 5 languages.
+Except for minor exceptions the genres behave as we would except them to.
+Meaning that, at least up to 5 languages, the more languages the better.
+The science-fiction is the only genre that doesn't reach its maximum with 5 languages.

 ## Influence of Diversity